ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

    - When custom CBOR is used, the CBOR map includes the parameter 'app_groups_diff'; or

-   - When CoRAL is used, any element 'app_group_del' and/or 'app_group_add' is included.
+   - When CoRAL is used, any link element 'app_group_del' and/or 'app_group_add' is included.

 Furthermore, the Group Manager MUST perform the same authorization checks defined for the processing of a PUT request to a group-configuration resource in {{configuration-resource-put}}.
 That is, the Group Manager MUST verify that the Administrator has been granted a "Write" permission applicable to the targeted group-configuration resource.